RezaP117/mlproject/README.md

 3. notebook -> data -> contains ipynb files for EDA/Model Training and Training Dataset
 4. templates -> contains HTML files
 5. static -> contains CSS files
-6. artifact contains model and preprocessor .pkl files
+6. artifact contains model and preprocessor .pkl files, and all datasets used for model training and testing

 To Run:
 1. Open Terminal